Illinois Supreme Court grants expedited appeal in assault weapons ban case

 Capitol News Illinois is a nonprofit, nonpartisan news service covering state government.
 It is distributed to more than 400 newspapers statewide, as well as hundreds of radio and TV stations.
 It is funded primarily by the Illinois Press Foundation and the Robert R. McCormick Foundation.

-This article originally appeared on Rockford Register Star: Supreme Court grants expedited appeal in assault weapons ban case
+This article originally appeared on State Journal-Register: Illinois Supreme Court grants expedited appeal in gun ban case